ajeetraina/docs/content/guides/docker-concepts/building-images/building-for-multiple-architecture.md

 When building Docker images, developers can specify the target platform using the `--platform` flag.
 For example, you can build images for Linux on AMD64, ARM64, or other architectures.
 By default, Docker allows building for a single platform at a time.
 However, with advanced strategies, such as QEMU emulation or using multiple native nodes, developers can build for multiple platforms simultaneously.

-### Getting Started
+## Try it out

-To get started with building multi-platform Docker images, developers can use tools like `docker buildx`, which provides support for multi-platform builds out of the box.
+In this hands-on, you will will learn how to build multi-platform Docker images using tools like `docker buildx`, which provides support for multi-platform builds out of the box.
 By creating a new builder and specifying the target platforms, developers can seamlessly build, push, and run multi-platform images.

 Consider the following Dockerfile: